 From spring to autumn, Oxford’s most renowned bookshop runs a variety of literary-themed walking tours.
 Choices include the Inklings...

 Oxford's Bodleian Library is one of the oldest public libraries in the world and quite possibly the most impressive one you'll ever see....

 This tiny 16th-century pub was a favourite retreat for TV detective Inspector Morse.
 It’s a great place for a quiet afternoon pint of...

 Sheldonian Theatre information

-The monumental Sheldonian Theatre, built in 1663, was the first major work of Christopher Wren, at that time a professor of astronomy.
-Inspired by the classical Theatre of Marcellus in Rome, it has a rectangular front end and a semicircular back, while the ceiling of the main hall is blanketed by a fine 17th-century painting of the triumph of truth over ignorance.
-What’s remarkable about the ceiling is its length, made possible by ingenious braces made of shorter timbers.
+Begun in 1663, this monumental building was the first major work of Christopher Wren, then a professor of astronomy.
+Inspired by the classical Theatre of Marcellus in Rome, it has a rectangular front end, a semicircular back and railings decorated with classical busts.
+The ceiling in the main hall is blanketed by a fine 17th-century painting of the triumph of truth over ignorance; the ceiling’s remarkable length was made possible by ingenious braces made of shorter timbers.

 The Sheldonian is now used for college ceremonies and public concerts, but you can climb to the cupola for good views of the surrounding buildings.
 From June to September, one-hour guided tours run on Monday, Wednesday and Sunday.